EzraBrand/chavrutai-app/README.md

 ChavrutAI brings the traditional Jewish learning partnership ("chavruta") into the digital age by combining ancient texts with modern AI technology.
 This application will enable users to:

 - Access and navigate Talmud in an optimized way.
-- Receive AI-assisted overview, summaries, tables, and visualizations
+- Receive AI-assisted overviews, summaries, tables, and visualizations
 - Engage in a virtual chavruta experience

 ## Bibliography